 I recently came across the State of Video 2015 report from Crayon, a site that mentions it has the most comprehensive collection of marketing designs on the web.
 The 50-page research report focused primarily on detailed breakdowns of which companies use video, whether they used free hosting platforms like Youtube or paid platforms like Wistia or Vimeo, and which industries are most likely to use video.

 While that was interesting, the most intriguing part of the report was where they broke down which companies and industries took advantage of using videos on their homepage.
-Surprisingly, only 16% of the top 50,000 websites feature videos on their homepage Tweet This!, so they’re still plenty of room for growth.
+Surprisingly, only 16% of the top 50,000 websites feature videos on their homepage, so they're still plenty of room for growth.

 The five industries that are most likely to have videos on their homepages are Software, Marketing, Healthcare, Nonprofit, and Education.
 Even though they're more likely to have videos on their homepages, only about 1 in 5 websites in those industries feature homepage videos.